 God is much more merciful than we are.

-“Adonai is compassionate and gracious, slow to anger, and plentiful in mercy.” – Psalm 103:8 TLV.
+“Yahweh is compassionate and gracious, Slow to anger and abounding in lovingkindness. – Psalm 103:8 LSB.

-“For I delight in loyalty and not sacrifice, knowledge of God more than burnt offerings.” – Hosea 6:6 TLV.
+“For I delight in lovingkindness rather than sacrifice, And in the knowledge of God rather than burnt offerings.” – Hosea 6:6 LSB.

 As we grow, we must recognize others are growing too, and we do not all grow at the same pace.
 It’s easy for us to look at someone who has a different doctrinal position than we do and think they don’t know the Lord.
 Correct doctrine is not a fruit of the Spirit.
 Right doctrine is important, but it is not a fruit that proves salvation.
 Many people have correct doctrine, but they are meanspirited and stingy; that is not the fruit of a believer.
 Jesus said we would be known by our love.